Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator: Experiments and Results

-We tested the full system with integrated perception on the ABB's IRB-1600 robot arm and an onboard stereo camera ZED 2i in a basement environment.
-We set up the range of attacks to be 6--8m.
-In this setting, the time of flight of the ball from its first detection by the perception system to its interception with the robot is roughly 350ms.
-Out of which, on average, 82.9ms is used by the perception system, 212.2ms is the trajectory execution time for the robot and 50ms is taken up by other system overheads.
-That leaves only 4.9ms for the planner on average.
-Our planner successfully generates a plan within this time budget.
+We tested the full system with integrated perception on the ABB's IRB-1600 robot arm, equipped with an onboard stereo camera ZED 2i, in an indoor environment.
+We configured the range of attacks to be 6--8m.
+In this setup, the time of flight of the ball from its first detection by the perception system to its interception with the robot is roughly 350ms.
+Of this time, on average, 82.9ms is allocated to the perception system, 212.2ms is dedicated to the execution of the robot's trajectory, and 50ms is attributed to other system overheads.
+This allocation leaves only 4.9ms on average for the planner.
+Nonetheless, our planner successfully generates a plan within this time budget.

 We performed 50 throws and achieved a blocking success rate of 78\%.
 Among the 11 throws that were unsuccessful, the causes of these failures were traced back to issues within the perception and execution modules.
 Specifically, in 8 instances, inaccuracies in the perception module arose due to motion blur or noisy depth estimations.
 The remaining three failures were attributed to slow execution processes.
-This occurred when the execution time for specific trajectories either outpaced the perception module's ability to provide timely updates or when executing the entire trajectory consumed more time than the actual time of flight of the ball.
+This occurred when the execution time for specific trajectories either outpaced the perception module's ability to provide timely updates or when executing the entire trajectory consumed more time than the actual flight time of the ball.